dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     Use the --connection-string option to generate a connection string for the device(s).
     Add the --raw option to any command (except help) to minimize output and format results as JSON.
     ```
 1. Note the `iothub-explorer login` option.
-This allows you to etner your IoT Hub connection string once, and not have to re-supply the connection string for every command during the "session".
+This allows you to enter your IoT Hub connection string once, and not have to re-supply the connection string for every command during the "session".
 The "session" lasts for one hour by default.
 To login, we'll need the "iothubowner" SAS policy connection string we copied int the "**[myresources.txt](./myresources.txt)**" file previously.
 Retrieve that string from the file, and use it to login to your Azure IoT Hub with iothub-explorer as follows:

     ```bash
-    iothub-explorer login "<paste your iothub owner connection string here>"
+    iothub-explorer login "<paste your IoT Hub 'iothubowner' SAS Policy Primary Connection String here>"
     ```
     For example: